Estimating Heterogeneous Treatment Effects for Spatio-Temporal Causal Inference: Simulation Studies

-\cref{a: additional_sim} includes additional simulation results.
-We examine the performance of the H\'ajekestimator for alternative CATE contrasts.
-We also include the results for the IPW estimators.
-While the two estimators perform similarly in low-variance cases with $M=1$, the H\'ajek estimators outperform the IPW estimators in scenarios with $M=3$ and $M=7$.
-We find that the H\'ajek estimators consistently exhibit smaller variances across all simulation scenarios than the IPW estimators.
-Lastly, consistent with our theoretical result, the use of estimated propensity scores generally leads to efficiency gains over that of the true propensity score.
+The results for the spatial moderator exhibit similar patterns, with the estimated CATEs closely following the true CATEs and empirical coverage rates remaining above 0.87 (see \cref{a: additional_sim}).
+Beyond the spatial moderator, \cref{a: additional_sim} also examines the H\'ajek estimator for alternative CATE contrasts and shows results for IPW estimators.
+While both perform similarly in low-variance cases with $M=1$, the H\'ajek estimators outperform IPW estimators for $M=3$ and $M=7$, consistently exhibiting smaller variances.
+Lastly, estimated propensity scores generally improve efficiency over true propensity scores, consistent with our theoretical results.